kwurst/CS-135/Syllabus.md

 ## Programming Projects
 The programming projects will give you a chance to apply the material to larger tasks.
 These projects will require you to interpret the problem description, do some planning and design, possibly research and evaluate third-party modules, implement your program, and test and debug it.

-**Submitted** means that the project has been submitted on time, has all or most of the appropriate code and functions to complete the solution, runs (but maybe not correctly in all cases), may need some cleaning up to really meet the specifiations.
-Generally, shows that the student has put in sufficient effort, but the solution is just a little bit "off the mark".
+**Submitted** means that the project has been submitted on time, has all or most of the appropriate code and functions to complete the solution, runs (but maybe not correctly in all cases), but may need some cleaning up to really meet the specifiations.
+Generally, the student has put in sufficient effort, but the solution is just a little bit "off the mark".

 ## Discussion Logs